 SECTION 2.
-Chapter 12 of the General Laws, as appearing in the 2008 Official Edition, is hereby amended by adding at the end thereof the following new section:-
+Chapter 12 of the General Laws, as appearing in the 2008

+Official Edition, is hereby amended by adding at the end thereof the following new section:-

 Section 11M.
 There shall be an inter-agency task force to address all aspects of human trafficking, including sex trafficking and labor trafficking.
-The task force and shall consist of members: 1 of whom shall be the attorney general or her designee who shall chair the task force; 1 of whom shall be the President of the Massachusetts District Attorneys Association or his designee; 1 of whom shall be the executive director of the Massachusetts Office for Victim Assistance or his designee; 1 of whom shall be the Director of the Department of Labor or his designee; 1 of whom shall be the Commissioner of the Department of Children and Families or his designee; 1 of whom shall be the Director of the Office for Refugees and Immigrants or his designee; 1 of whom shall be the Secretary of the Executive Office of Public Safety and Security or his designee; 1 of whom shall be the President of the Massachusetts Chiefs of Police Association or his designee; 1 of whom shall be the Commissioner of the Office of the Commissioner of Probation or his designee; 1 of whom shall be the Colonel of the Massachusetts State Police or his designee; 1 of whom shall be the Chief of the Massachusetts Bay Transportation Authority Transit Police or his designee; 1 of whom shall be the Director of the Division of Professional Licensure or his designee; 1 of whom shall be the Commissioner of the Boston Police Department or his designee; 2 of whom shall be the Chairmen of the Joint Committee on the Judiciary; 1 of whom shall be an academic researcher dedicated to the subject of human trafficking; 3 representatives appointed by the attorney general from non-governmental organizations that specialize in human trafficking, including those who work in the following areas: child and runaway services, sexually exploited adults, and labor, who shall serve a term of eighteen months.
+The task force and shall consist of members: 1 of whom shall be the attorney general or her designee who shall chair the task force; 1 of whom shall be the President of the Massachusetts District Attorneys

+Association or his designee; 1 of whom shall be the executive director of the Massachusetts

+Office for Victim Assistance or his designee; 1 of whom shall be the Director of the Department of Labor or his designee; 1 of whom shall be the Commissioner of the Department of Children and Families or his designee; 1 of whom shall be the Director of the Office for Refugees and Immigrants or his designee; 1 of whom shall be the Secretary of the Executive Office of Public Safety and Security or his designee; 1 of whom shall be the President of the Massachusetts of human trafficking; 2 representatives appointed by the attorney general from non-governmental organizations that specialize in human trafficking, including those devoted to child services and runaway services, who shall serve a term of eighteen months.
 The attorney general shall invite representatives of the U.S. Attorneys' offices and of federal law enforcement agencies operating within the state, including the Federal Bureau of Investigation, U.S. Immigration and Customs Enforcement, and the U.S. Department of Labor, to be members of the task force.